dividedmind/statistics-done-wrong/power.rst

 study involved so little data, the median study has only a 20% chance of being able to detect the effect; only after many studies were aggregated could the effect be discerned.
-Similar problems arise in neuroscience studies using animal models, which raises a significant ethical concern: If each study is underpowered, the true effect will only likely be discovered after many studies using many animals have been completed and analyzed, using far more animal subjects than if the study had been done properly the first time.\
+Similar problems arise in neuroscience studies using animal subjects, which raises a significant ethical concern: If each study is underpowered, the true effect will only likely be discovered after many studies using many animals have been completed and analyzed, using far more animal subjects than if the study had been done properly the first time.\
-:cite:p:`Button:2013dz`
+:cite:p:`Button:2013dz` An ethical review board may not approve a trial if they know that it is unable to detect the effect it is looking for.

+Curiously, this problem has been known about for decades, and yet it is as prevalent now as it was when first pointed out.
+Jacob Cohen famously investigated the statistical power of studies published in the *Journal of Abnormal and Social Psychology* in 1960, discovering that the average study had only a power of 0.48 for detecting medium-sized effects -- essentially equivalent to flipping a coin.
+His research was cited hundreds of times and many similar reviews followed, exhorting the need for power calculations and greater sample sizes, until a 1989 review determined that in the decades since Cohen's research, the average study's power had *decreased*.\ :cite:p:`Sedlmeier:1989it` This decrease was due to researchers becoming aware of another problem, the issue of multiple comparisons, and compensating for it in a way that reduces their power.
+We will discuss multiple comparisons in the coming chapter on the base rate fallacy, and find that there is an unfortunate tradeoff between power and multiple comparison correction.

-That's not to say scientists are lying when they state they detected no significant difference between groups.
+The perils of insufficient power do not mean that scientists are lying when they state they detected no significant difference between groups.
 You're just misleading yourself when you assume this means there is no *real* difference.
 There may be a difference, but the study was too small to notice it.
 Let's consider an example we see every day.

 .. index:: right turn on red, power; right turn on red